In 2017, some major changes have started happening to Mexican license plates.

 The diagram to the right is originally from the DOF document, but I took away some extraneous measurements and added the A0AA0 registration number.
 Theoretically, with the size of these motorcycle plates, they can accommodate 6 - or even 7 characters, so the ranges for motorcycle dealers from the 2013 and 2016 specifications (Y001AA - Z999TZ) will now fit on a cycle plate.

 As with the passenger plates, states are slowly starting to convert to the new bigger motorcycle plates.

-I've included pictures below of both passenger and motorcycle plates from the states that have adopted this new scheme, so that the differences in design can be seen.
+I've included pictures below of passenger, non-passenger, and motorcycle plates from the states that have adopted this new scheme, so that the differences in design can be seen.